Logic through pictures - introduction

 The logic concepts described here through pictures are enough to make precise virtually all of the reasoning needed by students of high school algebra and trigonometry.
 (Calculus needs a bit more.)
 Adding suitable rules of inference and axioms for logic and numbers gives a precise system that can be used to solve a great many math problems at this level.

-This is also the kind of logic used in the Prooftoys automated proof assistant.
+This is also the kind of logic used in the Prooftoys proof builder.

 In the pictures a mathematical world is shown as a circle.
 The world has various things in it, each of those things having a particular spot in the picture.